 If you’re in marketing or you own a business, and you’re thinking about getting someone to do graphic design work for you, here are five things to consider when hiring.

 What do you need graphic designers for?
 Are you looking for a logo design?
 Will you be needing a continuous stream of marketing ads?
 Or will you be providing graphic design services?
 What kind of art styles are you going after?

 Having these questions answered is very important in determining which direction your company is going.
-For instance, a graphic designer may specialize in web design, photo editing, layouting, or multimedia designing.
+For instance, a graphic designer may specialize in web design, photo editing, drafting, wireframing or multimedia designing.
 A graphic designer may or may not be an illustrator.
 Which skills are you after?
 If there’s anything you are still unsure about, stop and reflect before proceeding.

 What’s your budget?